Overview

 idRequired.
 Name of the set of sequences.
 It can correspond to the protein family name or to an internal id.
 It must be unique.

-fastaRequired (At least one of fasta or dependencies must be provided).
+fastaRequired (At least one of fasta or optional_data must be provided).
 Full path to the fasta file that contains the sequence to be aligned.

 referenceOptional.
 Full path to the reference alignment.
 It is used for the reference-based evaluation steps.
 It can be left empty.

-dependenciesRequired (At least one of fasta or dependencies must be provided).
+optional_dataRequired (At least one of fasta or optional_data must be provided).
 Full path to the folder that contains the dependency files (e.g. protein structures) for the sequences to be aligned.
 Currently, it is used for structural aligners and structure-based evaluation steps.
 It can be left empty.

 templateOptional.
 Files that define the mapping between the input sequence and the dependency files (e.g. protein structures) to be used.
 Used by 3D-Coffee.
 If not specified, they will be automatically generated assuming that the sequence name provided in the fasta is the same as the file name of the corresponding PDB file.
 E.g. if you set (default) the parameter templates_suffix to .pdb, then: “>MyProteinName” in the fasta file and “MyProteinName.pdb” for the corresponding protein structure.
 For more information on how to generate a template file manually, please look at the T-Coffee documentation.